British fascism: Nationalism and racialism

+Pan-Europeanism

+The BUF considered fascism as a "European tradition", "European movement", a new spirit of transformation, stronger than national distinctions.
+It believed that fascism would one day "unite Europe in a new civilization".
+In June 1934, Robert Gordon-Canning wrote that the "local patriotisms" in Europe would give a way to the "greater patriotism to the unified country".
+However, before that, it would be necessary to build nations with sound and well-balanced economic basis.
+In 1936, Oswald Mosley warned of the possibility of the "brother's war" in Europe, instead, urging them to focus on the Soviet Russia.
+However, Mosley considered British fascism as a unique movement, and wrote that Britain would assume the leading role in the world, with Germany as a complementary, since Germany did not strive to build an empire, as it considered this to be a threat to its racial purity.
+Mosley, on the other hand, thought that Britain would maintain racial purity while maintaining its empire as well.

+After the defeat of the Axis powers in 1945, Sir Oswald Mosley founded the Union Movement (UM) as the successor to his inter-war BUF.
+The Union Movement diverged from the BUF's focus on British nationalism and instead focused on promoting the idea of Pan-European nationalism.
+Mosley's pan-Europeanism was inspired by German philosopher Oswald Spengler and his concept of unity of European culture and its primary Faustian symbols.

 Leadership

 For the BUF, only a dictator could bring to an end the weaknesses of the current political and economic system and bring in and manage the new.
 The dictatorship would not be constrained by committees and talk but would be defined by action.
 Mosley's idealised fascist leader was stylised in his post-war writing as the "Thought-Deed Man", described by Daniel Sonabend as "a philosopher, scientist and statesman combined, a man whose genius allowed him to see how the world should be, and then, through his prodigious will, make it so".

 Mosely tried to assuage the British public's fears about a dictator by saying they could vote the government out if necessary (and the monarch would select new ministers to take their places).
 Other members of the BUF, however, advocated for a dictator in the style of Italy's or Germany's, as did Arnold Leese of the Imperial Fascist League.